kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

   added this in our `Dockerfile.ubuntu`.
 However, if you are not using the same one, do add it in according to your OS package management.
 - At the end of the Dockerfile, instead of copying our whole release and make `CMD` to start the release, we just copy the tar file of the release.
+Also notice that we use `FROM scratch` instead of `FROM ubuntu:18.04` to reduce our final image size _(since we are just storing the tar file)_.

 Now you can build your release by running: